 Jennifer Baughman, MPA

-Mr. Blades is a Staff Research Associate working at the UCLA Vine Street Clinic.
+Mr. Blades is the Community Education Program Manager working at the UCLA Vine Street Clinic.
 He serves as Outreach Coordinator for our HIV Prevention Trials Network projects, conducts HIV risk reduction counseling and provides research support across multiple clinical trials.
 Mr. Blades previous experience includes working with substance users and populations at risk for HIV transmission in various settings.
 He received a Bachelor’s degree in 2008 from CSU Dominguez Hills and holds certificates in Phlebotomy and HIV Pre/Post Test Counseling.